All Episodes

 Here's Boehner.

-He was uh this morning on Capitol Hill.
+He was this morning on Capitol Hill.

-Reporter said, you know, we were told that you initially supported the Senate payroll tax cut bill, this two week the two-month thing.
+He had a press conference during a Q ⁇ A. Reporters said, we were told that you initially supported the Senate payroll tax cut bill this two-week, the two-month thing.

-No, that's not that's not true.
+No, that's not true.

-The Keystone pipeline remains the big bugaboo in this whole thing, because you know, there's a story I have here in my stack of stuff about the left being very, very disappointed in Obama and the way he's handled this, and they don't think Obama's got guts.
+The Keystone pipeline remains the big bugaboo in this whole thing because, you know, there's a story I have here in my stack of stuff about the left being very, very disappointed in Obama and the way he's handled this.

 They don't think Obama can close a deal.

-And they're very worried Obama's gonna cave on this because he said precisely that he that he that he wasn't going to cave, but they are very worried that he has caved and is going to cave on this.
+He said precisely that he wasn't going to cave, but they are very worried that he has caved and is going to cave on this.

-The thinking on the Senate Republican side is that just a two-month extension puts more pressure on Obama next year to continue to sign off on the Keystone Pipeline, that this two month thing does not give him enough time to anybody enough time to adequately review it and approve it.
+The thinking on the Senate Republican side is that just a two-month extension puts more pressure on Obama next year to continue to sign off on the Keystone pipeline, that this two-month thing does not give him enough time to, anybody enough time to adequately review it and approve it.

-So this is two weeks, two months more that he's got To delay it, but the thinking is that when the time is up, he's gonna have to approve it because it's gonna be too big a lightning rod issue affecting his campaign.
+But the thinking is that when the time is up, he's going to have to approve it because it's going to be too big a lightning rod issue affecting his campaign.

-You know how many miles it is around the earth.
+You know how many miles it is around the earth?

 And Obama is running around saying this pipeline is too dangerous.